tetov/SilkwormConfigs/README.md

 # SilkwormConfigs
 Printer configuration files for the Grasshopper plugin Silkworm.

+## HOWTO: Write ini's for Silkworm

+If you have an older version of Slic3r, export a setup from there and you are good to go.

+If you don't have an older version of Slic3r, start out with the reference ini below and remove all comments.
+Most settings doesn't matter, even the ones that are not marked as defined by Silkworm.
+The important ones are the `start_gcode` and `end_gcode`.

+Silkworm can't parse comments, so remove them all (`# comment` or `; comment`).

+`start_gcode` and `end_gcode` are strings where newlines are written using `\n`.
+You can add comments here, using the `; comment` syntax.

 ## Reference ini
 ```ini
 absolute_extrudersteps = 1                              # not defined in silkworm